Learning Abroad Center

 About

-In this course, you will learn about the British experience during World War II through film and discussion, then visit key historical sites in London and nearby areas.
-Engage with others in the class about these historical representations not only in cinema, historical writing, literature, and art, but also in relation to museum displays.
-You will visit film locations as well as important sites and museums dedicated to this time period.
+In this course, you will learn about the British experience during World War II through films, readings, and discussion, then visit key historical sites in London and nearby areas.
+France will provide a comparative focus: we will also go to Paris and D-Day sites in Normandy.
+You will engage with others in the class about how history is presented not only in cinema, historical writing, literature, and art, but also in museum displays.

-You will also examine Great Britain and World War II in relation to other countries, as well as to other wars.
-This course will lead you to reflect on war, war films, and other representations of war in historical sites (and art and literature), and therefore to consider the implications in relation to the United States, the international community, and your life.
+This course will lead you to reflect on war and the representations of war in films, historical sites and museums, literature, and art, and to consider the implications in relation to the United States, the international community, and your life.

 Program Model